Al Seckel

-Alfred Paul "Al" Seckel (September 3, 1958 – 2015) was an American collector and popularizer of visual and other types of sensory illusions, who wrote books about them.
+Alfred Paul Seckel (September 3, 1958 – 2015) was an American collector and popularizer of visual and other types of sensory illusions, who wrote books about them.
 Active in the Freethought movement as a skeptic in the 1980s, he was the co-founder and executive director of the Southern California Skeptics.
 News coverage arising from his connection to Jeffrey Epstein has stressed Seckel's misrepresentation of his education and credentials.
+In 2010, Seckel provided reputation management services for Epstein.
+He died in France in 2015.

 Early life

 Seckel was born September 3, 1958, in New York City, New York to Paul Bernard Seckel, a German-born painter and graphic artist, and Ruth Schonthal, a German-born pianist and classical composer.
 His mother was a refugee from the Nazis.
-Seckel is Jewish and was raised in a Jewish household.
-He grew up in New Rochelle, NY with his two brothers.
+Seckel was Jewish, and raised in a Jewish household.
+He grew up in New Rochelle, New York, with his two brothers.
 Seckel graduated from New Rochelle High School in 1976.
 He attended Cornell University from 1976 to 1978 but left without receiving a degree.

 In 1981, Seckel moved to the Los Angeles metropolitan area, where he lived for nearly thirty years.